 Proper plant selection is one the most important “secrets” in successful landscaping.
 Plants and colors are the “flavors” that bring your garden to life.
-They’ are elements that can be used with a purpose such as screening, shade, erosion control, dividing, focal points, noise control, etc.
+We can help you select the right plant for the right place, such as screening, shade, erosion control, focal points, noise control, etc.

 Growth habits and characteristic